andyaiken/forgesteel/readme.md

 ## Heroes

-With this app you can create heroes using the **DRAW STEEL** backer packet.
+With this app you can create heroes using the **DRAW STEEL** core rules.

 ![Hero Edit](./src/assets/screenshots/hero-edit.png)
 Here is a hero being edited.